 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, assigned teachers and morning supervisors are strategically located at designated entrance areas and on the playground.
-During recess, three yard duty supervisors monitor playground activity.
-Three noon supervisors monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, two teachers and three yard duty supervisors monitor student behavior to ensure a safe and orderly departure.
+As students arrive on campus each morning, the principal and assigned teachers are strategically located at designated entrance areas, in the breakfast area and on the playground.
+During recess, assigned teachers supervise playground activity.
+The principal, four noon duty supervisors, and parent volunteers monitor lunch time activity in the cafeteria and on the playground.
+At the end of the day when students are dismissed, the principal and teachers monitor student behavior to ensure a safe and orderly departure.

-A.T.L.A.S.
-Elementary School is a closed campus.
-During school hours, all gates are locked except the entrance.
-All visitors must sign in at the school's office and wear identification badges while on school grounds.
+Sunset School is a closed campus.
+During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.